danielharrell/open-eyes-lect-2017-18/Open.md

 a fourth, drawn from a book read in seminar, to clarify the limits, I think, of arguments against openness.
-So consider this passage, from perhaps the greatest novel written in English <!--later mention how openness a matter of description, not argument-->:
+So consider this passage, from perhaps the greatest novel written in
+English: <!--later mention how openness a matter of description, not argument-->:

 > We are all of us born in moral stupidity, taking the world